MultiEmail/backend/.github/PULL_REQUEST_TEMPLATE.md

 <!-- pull request can be still created if all tasks are not completed  -->

 -   [ ] This pull request follow our contribution guidelines
 -   [ ] I have performed a self-review of my own code
 -   [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation (postman and swagger)
+-   [ ] I have made corresponding changes to the documentation (postman and wiki)
 -   [ ] I have written tests for the code
 -   [ ] I have updated .env.example file for new .env variables

 <!-- -------------------------- Optional section --------------------------- -->